FacerTest/poll-blogger/README.md

 **THIS VERSION IS IN ACTIVE DEVELOPMENT!**

-**it is currently impossible to input competitor propaganda through the program**; you have to edit the competitor JSON file.
-I have no intention to add this feature, so someone else will have to if they want it.

-Also, I don't know if there is a good way to ship a python virtual environment with a program so you're going to have to set up your own.
+I don't know if there is a good way to ship a python virtual environment with a program so you're going to have to set up your own.
 I do have a nice reqirement.txt file that you should be able to use to install everything you need with pip.
 If you don't set up a virtual environment and/or install pytumblr2, you will be able to do everything except automatically post polls to Tumblr.

 # Features
 Currently, this program can do the following things: